brettcutt/issue-tracker/README.md

 ##### Bug or feature detail page
 - This is the main page to view more details about a ticket.
-- Users are able to comment on the ticket and have that comment displayed on the same page.
+- Users are able to comment on a ticket and have that comment displayed on the same page.
-- A upvote button allows the user the add one point to the tickets upvotes.
-A click of a feature ticket upvote button and send that ticket to the cart, which can later be paid for to add the upvote.
+- A upvote button allows the user to add one point to the tickets upvotes.
+A click on the feature ticket upvote button will send that ticket to the cart, which can later be paid for to finalize the upvote.
-- Each time a user visits a ticket, the view points go up by one.
+- Each time a user visits a ticket, the ticket view points go up by one.
 - If the user is 'admin' or the ticket creator the edit button will show.
-- The ticket status shows what stage that ticket is in.
+- A ticket status shows what stage that ticket is in.

 ##### Add or Edit page
 - These are the forms to add or edit the tickets.
 - If the admin is the one adding or editing the ticket, there will be the option to change the status of that ticket.

 ##### Cart
-- This is where all the pre upvoted feature tickets go.
+- This is where upvoted feature tickets go.
 - The user has the option to remove the ticket.
-- There is a summary of tickets being request to be upvoted and the amount it's going to cost.
+- There is a summary of the tickets to be upvoted and the amount it's going to cost.

 ##### Checkout
-- The user can enter and submit their credit card details on this page, to finalize the upvote process.
+- The user can enter and submit their credit card details on this page to finalize the upvote process.
-- Like the cart, a summary of all the tickets being requested is shown.
+- Like the cart, a summary of all the tickets being upvoted is shown.

 ### Wireframes
 - See the wire frames [here](https://github.com/brettcutt/issue-tracker/blob/master/wireframes/wireframes.md).